How to Promote a Kickstarter Project (12 Proven Tips for 2026)

 By using this approach, SwitchPod was able to make over a quarter of its Kickstarter goal.

-For more details, you can check out this guide on creating an affiliate program in WordPress.
+For more details, check out this guide on creating an affiliate program in WordPress.

-Our final tip for promoting a successful Kickster campaign involves using paid advertising to target and reach your audience across the internet.
-We put this tip last because you may not have the budget for paid ads, but if you do, it’s a worthwhile investment for your campaign.
+Our final tip for promoting a successful Kickstarter campaign involves using paid advertising to target and reach your audience across the internet.
+We put this tip last because you may not have the budget for paid ads, but if you do, it’s a worthwhile investment for your crowdfunding campaign.

 You can run various advertising campaigns to promote your project, including Google ads in search results, banner ads, Facebook ads, and more.